mattmc3/mattmc3.github.io/content/posts/2024-07-03-better-git-shell-aliases.md

 ### A special note for alternative shell users

-If you are a [Fish shell](https://fishshell.com/) user, it can be especially daunting (or at the least, annoying) to deal in POSIX shell syntax.
+If you are a [Fish shell][fish] user, it can be especially daunting (or at the least, annoying) to deal in POSIX shell syntax.
 If you want to write your `gitex` script in Fish (or another scripting language), you can easily do that by changing the shebang from `#!/bin/sh` to `#!/usr/bin/env fish` and then writing your script in that language.

 For Fish users, there's another alternative.
 You can, in fact, write plain old Fish functions and assign them to git aliases!
 While POSIX